StagPython/StagPy/docs/sources/cookbook/nura.rst

 Plotting a scalar diagnostic as function of control parameter
 =============================================================

-Stagpy is suitable for scripting using StagyyData.
+StagPy is suitable for scripting using StagyyData.
 Suppose you have a group of directories, each for a given set of parameters, and you want to plot the results of all cases on the same figure, compute statistics etc. The :class:`~stagpy.stagyydata.StagyyData` class comes in handy